-These are high priority items for us coming from North America to the Dominican Republic or anywhere in the Caribbean.
+These are high priority items for us coming from North America to the tropics.
 If you would like to see something added to the list let us know in the comments or through our contact form.
 Before we get started a word about safety.
 Petty crime is common here but they target specific things.
 Dont bring your expensive jewelry.
 Please avoid flashing expensive items like nice smart phones and don’t carry bags.
 The petty criminals here love to snatch bags and chains.
 Use the local currency and keep a low financial profile.
 Only go to ATM’s that have guards.
 Move in groups as much as possible.
 In other words use the same common sense you would in a place like New York, L.A., Sydney or London.
 No need to be a target.

 If you have any mobility issues request a wheelchair when you fly.
 They normally have them at the Airports and being in that chair is no impediment.
 In fact you fly through customs faster and easier.
 Don’t forget to tip the guy who pushes your chair.
 Notice he will get you to the head of lines and quickly past the inspector.
-Welcome to the Dominican Republic.
+Welcome to the Tropics.

 It is ALWAYS about the water.
 Drink it, consume it.
 Your body will go through a lot of it.
 Get it as soon as possible.
 You will want a minimum of a half gallon of water per day per person if you are not doing anything strenuous.
 The supermarkets will deliver for you if you meet their delivery minimum.
 We prefer to purchase sealed gallons.
 Always check seals.
 After many years in the Caribbean we believe the best way is to sip small amounts all day.
 We have also had good luck with magnesium supplements.